Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 Note that not all HBO Max series that do fall under the agreement will necessarily be exclusive to Crave, or even debut there.
 Besides the aforementioned Doom Patrol, Bell Media management has indicated that the upcoming Gossip Girl reboot could debut on one of its cable channels like CTV Life before eventually streaming on Crave.

-How about HBO Max / Warner Max original films?
+How about HBO Max / Warner Max original films and specials?

 In addition to the main HBO service's lineup of theatrical and original films, HBO Max will also carry a range of service-exclusive films.
 Some of these are Warner Bros. films that are being moved to a streaming-only release such as Superintelligence, while others are being acquired or developed for the service under the Warner Max film label.

-In a June 2020 feature story in The Globe and Mail about the availability of streaming service programming in Canada, a Bell Media executive is quoted as saying that their "licensing agreement does not include HBO Max original feature films" at this time, but that negotiations are ongoing.
-Bell later confirmed (in an update to that article, and subsequent posts or schedule releases) that Crave will carry at least the following HBO Max original films:
+In a June 2020 feature story in The Globe and Mail about the availability of streaming service programming in Canada, a Bell Media executive is quoted as saying that their "licensing agreement does not include HBO Max original feature films" at this time, but that negotiations were ongoing.
+Bell has since confirmed (in an update to that article, and subsequent posts or schedule releases) that Crave will carry at least the following HBO Max original films and specials:

 - An American Pickle (Warner Max-acquired comedy film starring Seth Rogan) – released August 6, 2020